microsoft/fluentui/docs/react-v9/contributing/patterns/basic-recomposition.md

 };
 ```

 The last task is to add our new styling opinions.
 Pay special note to the location of `useDividerStyles`.
-We need to generate the base styles, but must add them _after_ merging the Nav specific styles such that the Nav styling opinions can 'win' and don't get over written by the base styles in the event of a collision (as there is with `flexGrow`.
+We need to generate the base styles, but must add them _after_ merging the Nav specific styles such that the Nav styling opinions can 'win' and don't get overwritten by the base styles in the event of a collision (as there is with `flexGrow`.

 ```
 // useNavDividerStyles.ts